 This is due to the fact that we set config_path=None

-, short for --config-dir
+, short form of --config-dir

 :